openstack/ironic-specs/specs/liberty/enroll-node-state.rst

 Other end user impact
 ---------------------

-With new microversion nodes will appear in ``enroll`` state.
-2 more steps should be taken to make them available for deploy: ``manage`` and ``provide``.
+With the new microversion, nodes will appear in the ``enroll`` state.
+Two more steps should be taken to make them available for deploy: ``manage`` and ``provide``.
 Cleaning will happen, if enabled.

 Scalability impact